Northwest faces freezing rain and heavy snow while Arctic blast loosens its grip on eastern US | News Channel 3-12

 After a brutal Arctic blast brought record-low temperatures and life-threatening wind chills across large portions of the US, temperatures will briefly moderate in most areas on Wednesday before another surge of cold air sets in, according to the weather service.

-High temperatures will finally climb above zero degrees in much of the central US after the region endured life-threatening sub-zero wind chills earlier this week.
+High temperatures will finally climb above zero degrees in much of the central US after the region endured dangerous sub-zero wind chills – a measurement of how cold the air feels on your skin – earlier this week.

-However, lake effect snow warnings are in effect for Buffalo, New York, and Watertown, Massachusetts, until Thursday night, where up to 3 feet could fall.
-Snowfall will reach metro Buffalo by early Wednesday morning and will continue through the evening before oscillating just south of Buffalo and directly impacting the city through Thursday.
+As the worst of the cold eases off, the majority of wind chill warnings across the central and eastern US will expire throughout the day Wednesday.
+Still, wind chills as low as minus 25 degrees could be felt early in the day in cities in the Midwest, including Cincinnati, Detroit and Chicago.

-Lake Effect snow happens when cold air moves across the open, unfrozen waters of the Great Lakes, creating narrow bands that produce 2 to 3 inches of snow per hour or more.
+A true warm-up is in store for southern Texas and eastward along the Gulf Coast, where highs will return to the 60s and 70s on Thursday.

-Beginning Thursday, another Arctic blast is set to spread frigid temperatures across the northern Plains and Midwest and into the Deep South by the week’s end.
+Beginning Thursday, another Arctic blast is set to spread frigid, below-average temperatures across the northern Plains and Midwest and into the Deep South by the week’s end.

 The-CNN-Wire